Wheeling Nailers Weekly Report

 - Walleye Weekly - Toledo Walleye

-- Komets Championship Hall of Fame Weekend Set - Fort Wayne Komets
+- Komets Extend Point Streak to 10 Games, Swamp Rabbits Visit for Pink Rink Weekend - Fort Wayne Komets

-- Ouellette Named CCM ECHL Goaltender of the Week - Florida Everblades

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.